+I first became aware of the Tour de France in 2004 when I was on a mission to learn everything I could about cycling in preparation for opening a bike shop.
 When I learned that at that time there were 5 cyclists who had won it 5 times I named and decorated each of the 5 rooms of the Earth Rider Hotel after each of them.
 During the tour season I showed the race continuously on the TV in the bike shop.
 Interest has waned among some since then, possibly due to the publicity around doping and for us in the United States, lack of American contenders.

 • It is the world’s greatest cycling event - There are many bike races and 3 grand tours, but the Tour is widely considered the most prestigious, most difficult, a gathering of the elite of the sport.
 To be an avid cyclist and not follow the Tour is like being a baseball fan and not being interested in the World Series.

-• It is unpredictable – In a world of data analytics the common plot lines, the Tour, like most sporting events, always surprises.
+• It is unpredictable – In a world of data analytics and common plot lines, the Tour, like most sporting events, always surprises.
 Anything can happen with the weather, physical condition of the riders on any given day, equipment, and group dynamics.

 • It is both an individual and team sport - There is one winner of the Tour de France, but he comes to the event with an eight-person team and support staff indispensable for securing a win.
 The techniques used are a model for corporate teams and families to achieve their goals.

 • The fans – As an international event since 1903, there is a tradition of supporters crowding along the race route having fun cheering the riders.
-I was on the Champs-Elysées two years ago for the final stage, crossing a live viewing of the colorful Tour de France off my bucket list.
+I was on the Champs-Elysées four years ago for the final stage, crossing a live viewing of the colorful Tour de France off my bucket list.
 Unforgettable.

-Sharon Kaminecki comments on adventures in bicycling and other stories
+Sharon Kaminecki and others comment on adventures in bicycling and other stories